EmanueleLM/DeepNet/README.md

 # Basic deep network to evaulate some optimizations techniques in non-shallow architectures

 # Coming Soon
-- genetic-ng module (ok I will call it genetic and substitute the old one).
+genetic-ng module (ok I will call it 'genetic' and substitute the old one).
 - this one will be a full working module with several operators and operations that are fast and reliable;
+  - possibility to use the full net object or just a string to do mutation and crossover;
+  - Darwin vs. Lamarck evolutions' models (should we transmit something the net has learnt during its life?).
 - will be used to test a fresh new genetic method based on KC/LC complexity among each layer.

 ## Things implemented so far, 30/01/2018: ##